Mariano-Github/Edge-Drivers-Beta/zigbee-level-colortemperature-bulb-v3/README.md

 ## New version 3.0 for Driver Zigbee Level ColorTemperature Bulb:

-## Gracias a @nayelyz, por su ayuda con las presentaciones personalizadas.
+## Thanks to @nayelyz, for his help with the custom submissions.

 ## New functions: